yorevs/homesetup/README.md

 ipl             | 'Get all Local IPs on the local network' **pcregrep required** ips             | 'Get all (ipv4 & ipv6) associated local IPs of the machine' **ifconfig required**

-#### Mac Stuff aliases
+#### 4.6 Mac Stuff aliases

 ALIAS           | Equivalent
 --------------- | ---------------
 cleanup-ds      | 'Delete all **.DS_store** files'
-flush           | 'Flush Directory Service cache' cleanup-reg      | 'Clean up LaunchServices to remove duplicates in the “Open With” menu' show-files      | '**Show** hidden files in Finder' **defaults required** hide-files      | '**Hide** hidden files in Finder' **defaults required** show-deskicons   | 'Show all desktop icons' hide-deskicons   | 'Hide all desktop icons' hd              | 'Canonical hex dump; some systems have this symlinked' md5sum          | 'macOS has no **md5sum**, so use **md5** as a fallback' sha1            | 'macOS has no **sha1sum**, so use **shasum** as a fallback'
+flush           | 'Flush Directory Service cache' cleanup-reg     | 'Clean up LaunchServices to remove duplicates in the “Open With” menu' show-files      | '**Show** hidden files in Finder' **defaults required** hide-files      | '**Hide** hidden files in Finder' **defaults required** show-deskicons  | 'Show all desktop icons' hide-deskicons  | 'Hide all desktop icons' hd              | 'Canonical hex dump; some systems have this sym-linked' md5sum          | 'macOS has no **md5sum**, so use **md5** as a fallback' sha1            | 'macOS has no **sha1sum**, so use **shasum** as a fallback'

-**Please check: [bash_aliases](./bash_aliases.bash) for all aliases**
+**Please check: [bash_aliases](dotfiles/bash/bash_aliases.bash) for all aliases**

 ### 5. Functions